filmerjarred/mantax/mantasx.md

    - prediction score next to commenters

-   - using some kind of money (real or monopoly)
+   - using some kind of money (real or monopoly) for prediction strength

    - add "predictions" count